International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - Adopt JWS/CT, an extension to the JSON Web Signature (JWS) standard.
 - Combines the detached mode of JWS with the JSON Canonicalization Scheme (JCS).
-Detached mode is when the payload section of the JWS is replaced by an empty string:  XXXX.PAYLOAD.YYYY becomes XXXX..YYYY.
+Detached mode is when the payload section of the JWS is replaced by an empty string: `XXXX.PAYLOAD.YYYY` becomes `XXXX..YYYY`.
 Detached mode is described in the JWS spec.
 - Maintains Signed JSON data in JSON format.